+\item Too much time for releasing (P01), digital transformation drivers (P10) (e.g., market trends, technological obsolescence), lack of standardization and automation (P09), and problems when releasing new versions (P02) are the most important concerns when adopting DevOps for participating organizations.

+\item Too much time for releasing (P01), problems when releasing a new version (P02), and lack of standardization and automated processes (P09) may drive organizations to make digital transformations (P10), such as initiating large organizational changes or software architectural changes and modernizing technological stacks, many of which fall under the DevOps umbrella.

+\item Due to market demands and trends (P10b), organizations may be forced to shorten releasing cycles; i.e., organizations need to be more agile and fast (P01a).
+In addition, participating organizations revealed the need to improve the quality of released products (P02a) so that the effort invested in high-quality software products and services may delay the release of new features.
+This means that the organizations participating in the study were not prepared to address the dilemma between speed and quality before DevOps adoption.

+\item The excessive time spent for releasing (P01) may be caused by problems when releasing (P02) (e.g., operations people are not able to deploy and release software because operational requirements were not considered during development), a lack of collaboration between dev \& ops (P07), organizational and cultural silos (P06), lack of standardization and automation (P09), and too much time spent on setting up environments (P03).

-\item The relationships between the domains P01, P06, and P07 (Figure~\ref{fig:NetworkProblems}) demonstrate that organizations need a cultural change.
-This means, the data shows that the lack of collaboration between development and operations teams generates silos, both cultural and organizational silos, although we could also deduce that the silos generate lack of collaboration.
+\item The data show that the lack of collaboration between development and operations teams generates silos, both cultural and organizational silos, and vice versa, the silos generate lack of collaboration.